Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 ## Position in Modern Mathematics

+This section places IKERUSIKI Theory within the landscape of modern number theory.

+It summarizes the relationship between the proposed framework and representative existing research areas.

 IKERUSIKI Theory introduces a coordinate-based framework for representing and reconstructing prime numbers.

 Rather than replacing existing number theory, it proposes an additional structural viewpoint based on Boundary Coordinates.